Depending on where you are in the world, “palm oil free” either has a lot of press or much less so.

 Thankfully, working on this blog has reminded us of how important it is to be aware of the sustainability issues that really matter!

 Simply put, it’s the most popular vegetable oil produced and consumed in the world.

 It accounts for around 34% of the Global vegetable oil volume with soybean trailing behind at 29%.
 It’s used in just about every product that we consume from shampoo to lipstick to peanut butter and everything in-between.
 It’s also a huge component in the production of biofuel, with the European Union importing almost half the entire stock for that purpose.

-WHY IS IT SO POPULAR?
+WHY IS PALM OIL SO POPULAR?

+The problem with palm oil is ultimately one of production greed.
 Efficiency essentially equates to profit.
 Profit for every major corporate that uses palm oil like Unilever (think Dove, Lipton, Lynx etc.), Kellogg and Nestle, to name a few.